LucasSGomide/MongoDB/README.md

 db.collection.find({ qty: { $lte: 20 } });
 ```

+Returns all documents in which the field `qty` is less than or equal 20.

 ### GREATER THAN

 ```
 db.collection.find({ qty: { $gt: 20 } });
 ```

+Returns all documents in which the field `qty` is greater than 20.

 ### GREATER THAN OR EQUAL TO

 ```
 db.collection.find({ qty: { $gte: 20 } });
 ```

+Returns all documents in which the field `qty` is greater than or equal 20.

 ### EQUAL TO